-Type number 14 Uranium-coloured domestic glassware and ceramic items © CLEAPSS 2019 Description Glass and ceramic items with ra added (eg uranium oxide).
-Thes glass and the red/orange glaze or crockery. e include green vaseline Typical dimensions Not applicable.
+Type number 14 Uranium-coloured domestic glassware and ceramic items Description A service of the serv Glass and ceramic items with rad added (eg uranium oxide).
+These glass and the red/orange glaze or crockery. include green vaseline Typical dimensions Not applicable.
 Use To show that some domestic items are radioactive.
 Using a GM tube close to the item, an increased count is demonstrated, compared with background radiation.
 Vaseline glass may also be shown to fluoresce under ultraviolet radiation (see other CLEAPSS guidance on the safe use of ultraviolet).
 Original activity Vaseline glass is typically less than 2% uranium by mass.
 The glaze used on radioactive Fiestaware is typically less than 15% uranium by mass.
 The count rate by a GM detector can be surprisingly high.
-Radionuclide and half-life Uranium is mainly uranium-238 with up to 0.7% uranium-235 and decay chains.
-Uranium-238: 4.5×10^9 years.
-Main radiations α,β,γ including emissions from the decay chain of uranium-238 an d uranium-235.
+Radionuclide and half-life Uranium is mai 238: 4.5 x 10 y ith up to 0.7% uranium-235 and dec cay chains.
+Uranium- Main radiations α, β, γ including g emissions from th ne decay chain of uranium-238 and uranium-235.
 Hazard External irradiation of the body, including possibly more sensitive organs such as the eyes.
 Internal irradiations of the body due to substances being inhaled, absorbed through the skin or through wounds, or swallowed.
-Uranium compounds are also very toxic.
-Risk assessment The residual risk is low with the control measures in place.
-Control measures Always follow the Standard Operating Procedures for the use of radioactive sources.
+D'.
+I ounds are also very Risk assessment Control measures The residual risk is low with the control measures in place. anativa anumana Da mat Control measures Always follow the Standard Operating Procedures for the use of radioactive sources.
 Do not handle items more than is needed for the demonstration.
 Be wary of acquiring items that give high surface count rates - above 100 counts per second with a ZP1481 almost touching the glass or ceramic surface with the GM end cap removed.
 During use Use in a tray, to contain fragments in the event of damage.
-This also allows direct handling time to be kept to a minimum.
-Inspection Annually, as well as before and after any use.
+This also allows direct handling time to be kept to a minimum. allows direct handling Inspection Annually, as well as before and after any use.
 Items which are chipped or cracked should be disposed of.
-Leak test of source Annually or if damage is suspected.
-The outer surfaces of the item should be tested.
+Leak test of source Annually or if d amage is suspecte d.
+The outer surfaces of the item sl nould be tested.
 Contamination check of container Not required unless leakage is suspected.
 Storage and labelling These items may be kept in protective packaging (eg bubble wrap), inside a sturdy container or strong plastic bag.
 Use a label with a radioactive warning sign and the words 'ceramic/glassware with low radioactive content'.
-Spill or drop If one of these glass or ceramic items is dropped and breaks, the grown sharp edges.
-However, care must also be taken to avoid conta amounts of radioactive material present.
-Wear a lab coat, dust mas gloves.
-Use forceps to transfer larger broken fragments onto severa Carefully sweep up the remainder with a dustpan and soft brush an newspaper.
-Wrap the fragments and dust in the newspaper and bin it into a sturdy plastic bag and tie it off.
-Check the area where it fell for contamination, and decontaminate in amination from the low k (FFP3) and disposable al layers of newspaper. d put it onto the d it with sticky tape.
-Put section 9.2.
+Spill or drop from sharp edg amounts of rad gloves.
+Use for Carefully sweep newspaper.
+Wr it into a sturdy p es.
+However, care ioactive material process to transfer lare up the remainder ap the fragments a plastic bag and tie nination from the low (FFP3) and disposable layers of newspaper. put it onto the lit with sticky tape.
+Put Check the area where it fell for contamination, and decontaminate it if necessary.
+See section 9.2.
 Availability Available through second-hand and antiques dealers.
 Standard School Holding No limit, other than what is justified for curriculum use.